Manufacturer of Custom Firearms and Suppressors

 Deactivated war trophies (DEWAT) that were registered prior to enactment of the GCA 68.
 DEWATs can be reactivated after payment of the $200 Federal Transfer Tax and approval by the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).

-Domestically manufactured or remanufactured guns that were registered after the GCA 68 enactment, but prior to the enforcement date of the Gun Owners Protection Act of 1986 (GOPA 86) on May 19th, 1986.
+Domestically manufactured or remanufactured guns that were registered after the GCA 68 enactment, but prior to the enforcement date of the Firearm Owners Protection Act of 1986 (FOPA 86) on May 19th, 1986.
 This includes registered receivers, sears, bolts, or other parts accepted by BATFE.

-Imported guns that were remanufactured into machine guns prior to the GOPA (May 19, 1986).
+Imported guns that were remanufactured into machine guns prior to the FOPA (May 19, 1986).
 This includes registered receivers, sears, bolts, or other parts accepted by BATFE.

 Curios and Relics: Some states allow private ownership of machine guns only if they are listed as Curios & Relics by the Federal Government.
 Examples would include original Thompson 1921 or 1928 submachine guns, and early production M-16 rifles.
 The Curios & Relics list is periodically updated and you can petition for particular guns to be added.
 Normally a gun is accepted to the list if the Federal Government determines it is of some historic value or of such an age or rarity that it is unlikely to see criminal use.
 Collectors who possess a Curios & Relics Federal Firearms License (C&R FFL) can purchase these guns out-of-state, with prior payment of the applicable transfer tax and approval by the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE).

-Pre-May Dealer Sample: Machine guns imported after 1968 and prior to May 19, 1986, are transferable to Federal Firearms License (FFL) dealers (01) and manufacturers (07) and importers who have paid the Special Occupational Tax (SOT) for the current year.
-A dealer who acquires a "pre-May" dealer sample and then fails to pay the SOT in succeeding years may retain the gun in his private collection.
+Pre-May Dealer Sample: Some machine guns manufactured or imported before 1968 were classified as dealer samples.
+All machine guns imported after 1968, but prior to May 19, 1986, are also classified as dealer samples.
+Collectively, they are referred to as "pre-May" dealer samples, and are transferable to Federal Firearms License (FFL) dealers (01) and manufacturers (07) and importers who have paid the Special Occupational Tax (SOT) for the current year.
+A dealer who acquires a "pre-May" dealer sample and then fails to pay the SOT in any succeeding year may retain the gun in his private collection.
 It only can be transferred to someone holding a SOT or to an approved government agency, usually military or law enforcement.
 An exception is made sometimes if the gun is being inherited from the dealer's estate by a family member.

-Post-May Dealer Sample: Any machine gun manufactured or imported after May 19, 1986, can be transferred between Special Occupational Tax (SOT) payers only if they first provide a letter on agency letterhead showing that a legitimate government organization has requested to see it.
-This usually means a law enforcement agency or military unit.
-The gun can be retained by the dealer/manufacturer only so long as he pays his annual SOT.
-If he drops the SOT, the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) expects him to first dispose of, surrender, or destroy the gun.
-It can be transferred only to another SOT payer or approved government agency, as previously described.
+Post-May Dealer Sample: Any machine gun manufactured or imported after May 19, 1986, is considered a "post-May" dealer sample, and only can be transferred to firearms dealers who also are Special Occupational Tax (SOT) payers or to government law enforcement agencies or military units.
+In order to receive the gun, the dealer must provide a letter on organizational letterhead showing that a legitimate government entity has requested to see a particular firearm or firearms.
+Firearms manufacturers who also are SOT payers are exempt from this requirement.
+Post-86 machine guns can be retained by dealers/manufacturers only so long as they pay their annual SOT.
+If it is to be dropped, the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) expects all post-May machine guns to first be disposed of, surrendered, or destroyed.
+They can be transferred only to another SOT payer or approved government agency, as previously described.

-Privately Building NFA Firearms: Provided there is no State or local restriction, you can build your own National Firearm Act (NFA) firearm if you receive prior approval from the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) on a tax paid Form 1.
-Along with the Form 1, you must include fingerprint cards, law enforcement endorsement, and a drawing of the firearm (unless filing as a corporation or estate).
-Machine guns will not be approved.
-Only suppressors, short barrel shotguns, short barrel rifles, and firearms categorized as Any Other Weapon (AOW) will be approved.
-In all cases, the tax will be $200 per firearm.
+Privately Building NFA Firearms: Provided there is no state or local restriction, you can build your own National Firearm Act (NFA) firearm (except for machine guns) if you receive prior approval from the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) on a tax paid Form 1.
+Along with the Form 1, you must include fingerprint cards, photo of yourself, and a drawing of the firearm.
+A copy of the draft Form 1 must be provided to you chief law enforcement officer, but no action on his part is required or allowed.
+In the case of corporate or trust filings, included with the Form 1 are photos, fingerprint cards, and a completed ATF Form 5320.23 for each responsible person (RP).
+The RPs include trustees and trust grantors, or officers of a corporation who have access to the NFA.
+The RPs also must provide a copy of their 5320.23 to their local chief law enforcement officer.
+In all cases, the tax paid will be $200 per firearm.
 Once approved, they will be treated as any other fully transferable NFA firearm.
 ATF requires your name, corporate name, or trust name (as applicable) be engraved/stamped on the NFA just as it appears in the trust document, along with your city and state (two letter state abbreviation is allowed), and a unique serial number (if a pre-existing serial number is not already present).
 Please note that the marking requirements may appear to contradict the instructions that accompany the Form 1, which says such new markings apply to firearms assembled from parts.
 However, BATFE has confirmed to us that this naming convention applies to all Form 1 firearms, even if it is a pre-existing firearm with an existing name, place of manufacture, and serial number.
 You have the option of sending a written request for variance (in duplicate) to the Director of BATFE if you believe existing markings meet the identification criteria.
 Otherwise, you must engrave or stamp the required identification to a depth of .003" using at least 1/16" inch characters.
 Consult the BATFE website for further details.